 Adoption of these Specific Plans is projected to occur in fiscal year 2022-2023 after adoption of the Housing Element, resulting in a temporary shortfall of sites with zoning in place to address Burbank's regional housing needs (RHNA) for 985 moderate income and 588 above moderate income households.
 As permitted under Housing Element law, the City is addressing this shortfall by including a program in the Element to identify sites for rezoning within one year of the start of the planning period.
+25 for each of the nineteen housing opportunity sites identified in the Specific Plans and will actively market the sites to developers via trade shows, real estate publications and in person meetings.

 As described earlier, the Specific Plans will incorporate numerous incentives for development on identified sites, including by-right processing for projects with 100 units or less and reduced parking consistent with density bonus law.
-The City's Economic Development team will develop promotional flyers for each of the nineteen housing opportunity sites identified in the Specific Plans and will actively market the sites to developers via trade shows, real estate publications and in person meetings.
+The City's Economic Development team will develop promotional flyers

-&lt;sup>25 Because the City does not have a shortfall of sites with zoning in place to accommodate the RHNA for lower income households, the City is not subject to the adequate sites program requirement under Government Code section 65583(f) and 65583.2(h).
+25 Because the City does not have a shortfall of sites with zoning in place to accommodate the RHNA for lower income households, the City is not subject to the adequate sites program requirement under Government Code section 65583(f) and 65583.2(h).